 Green energies: political flag and electoral ram.

-The member of the group Wiebke Winter argued that the position paper should be seen as an "argumentative aid" to the election manifesto of the conservative CDU / CSU alliance.
+The member of the group Wiebke Winter said the position paper should be seen as an “argumentative aid” for the election manifesto of the conservative CDU/CSU alliance.

-A manifesto that offers "concrete proposals" to start making Germany climate neutral with green energies already during the next legislature (and until 2025).
+A manifesto that offers "concrete proposals" to start making Germany climate neutral with green energy already during the next legislature (and until 2025).

 "These are the years that matter," Winter reiterated.

-The co-founder of KlimaUnion Heinrich Strößenreutherinstead, he said the goal is to attract investors.
-How?
+The co-founder of KlimaUnion Heinrich Strößenreuther, instead, said the goal is to attract investors.
+As?
 With deregulation to exponentially accelerate the national energy transition, and contribute to the global one.

-Investors hungry for green energy will always be faster than the state, bans, decrees or complicated international regimes on CO2 prices.
-This would make the goal of limiting global warming to 1,5 degrees Celsius at zero cost to the taxpayer.
+Investors hungry for green energy will always be faster than the state, bans, decrees or complicated international CO2 pricing regimes.
+This would make the goal of limiting global warming to 1,5 degrees Celsius at no cost to the taxpayer.

 Heinrich Strößenreuther, Climate Union